rl-institut/smooth/doc/source/smooth.components.rst

 #.
 Define any other functions that are specific to your component.

 #.
-All components built in SMOOTH must be created as oemof components to be used in the oemof model (see `oemof-solph's component list <https://oemof-solph.readthedocs.io/en/latest/usage.html#solph-components>`_ to choose the best fitting component.
+All components built in SMOOTH must be created as oemof components to be used in the oemof model (see `oemof-solph's component list <https://oemof-solph.readthedocs.io/en/latest/usage.html#solph-components>`_ to choose the best fitting component).
 Then create the oemof component in the :func:`create_oemof_model` function, defining all of the necessary parameters.

 #.
 If the states of the component need updating after each time step, specifiy these in the :func:`update_states` function.